-xx October/November 2020 [Note: to be filled in when the letter is finalized]
+28 October 2020

 Introduction

 IEEE 802 LAN/MAN Standards Committee (LMSC) is pleased to provide additional information on the above-captioned proceeding to the NPRM on the use of the 5850-5925 MHz Band dated 17 December 2019.
 The purpose of this letter is to provide the Commission with a specific recommendation for the wording of the DSRC conformance requirement and citation for DSRC and future generations of DSRC.